Beulah Land (miniseries)

 Beulah Land is a 1980 three-part television miniseries which aired on NBC.
+The series was based on the novels Beulah Land and Look Away, Beulah Land by Lonnie Coleman.

-The Civil War themed series received heavy criticism as being racially offensive as it was being made.
+The Civil War-themed series received heavy criticism as being racially offensive as it was being made.
 This caused the series' release date to be pushed back from May 1980 to October, and some changes to be made to the script, including one scene where slaves freed in a will instead seemed to want to remain slaves.

 The review of the final product were mixed, with the Associated Press calling it successful as a soap opera, "not uplifting, but nicely diverting"; the New York Times review was titled "Pure Corn Pone"; and The Washington Post review was decidedly negative, calling it an "idiotic, inept, cynically exploitative travesty."